Laius: Abduction of Chrysippus

 The abduction of Chrysippus by Laius on an Apulian red-figure hydria, c.
 320-310 BC, Archaeological Museum of Fiesole.

 After the death of his father Labdacus, Laius was raised by the regent Lycus but Amphion and Zethus usurped the throne of Thebes.
 Some Thebans, wishing to see the line of Cadmus continue, smuggled the young Laius out of the city before their attack, in which they killed Lycus and took the throne.
+However in Apollodorus' Bibliotheca Laius was banished by Amphion and Zethus after their attack.
 Laius was welcomed by Pelops, king of Pisa in the Peloponnesus.
 According to some sources, Laius abducted and raped the king's son, Chrysippus, and carried him off to Thebes while teaching him how to drive a chariot, or as Hyginus records it, during the Nemean Games.
 Because of this, Laius is considered by many to be the originator of pederastic love, and the first pederastic rapist.

 This abduction is thought to be the subject of one of the lost tragedies of Euripides.
 With both Amphion and Zethus having died in his absence, Laius became king of Thebes upon his return.